theredfish/kraken-exchange-api-example/README.md

 - Cargo audit : Check the vulnerabilities on push and schedule a daily check on HEAD.
 Triggered when changes in `Cargo.toml` or `Cargo.lock` are made (this is where dependencies are defined).
 - Build and test : Try to build the library and run its unit tests.
 Try to build the BDD tests without running them.

-- TODO : Please note that another workflow could be added to run BDD tests manually from Github Actions (or schedule / trigger them).
+- A manual workflow to execute tests from Github Acttions

 ### Gherkin framework and reporting